flintlang/flint/docs/language_guide.md

 ### Function attributes

 Attributes annotate functions as having special properties.
 Currently the only example of this is `@payable`.
-For more information, see [payable].
+For more information, see [payable](#payable).

 ### Function modifiers